ChengIC/CustomLibreChat/README.md

 - Git clone this repository and checkout to the `custom` branch.
 Follows the section 1.3 to build the docker image and use docker compose to run the container.

-Access the file `/etc/nginx/sites-available/default` on Azure VM, I preferbaly using Vi editor.

-Replace the orginal with following contents.
-Please replace the `yourdomain.com` with your own domain.

 ## 3.4.
 Set up the Nginx for the app
 Access the file `/etc/nginx/sites-available/default` on Azure VM, you can use Vi editor or nano editor.